gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </td>
 <td>
 <p>ProvisionedIops of disk to create.
-Only for use with disk of types like pd-extreme and hyperdisk-extreme.
-The IOPS must be specified within defined limits.
+Only for certain types of disk, see worker.AllowedTypesIops The IOPS must be specified within defined limits.
 If not set gcp calculates a default value taking the disk size into consideration.
-Hyperdisk Extreme and Hyperdisk Throughput volumes can&rsquo;t be used as boot disks.</p>
+Hyperdisk Extreme volumes can&rsquo;t be used as boot disks.</p>
 </td>
 </tr>
 <tr>